 Schemas and Diagnostics Reading Schemas Lesson 11

-Value kinds: shapes, vectors, units, bounds
+Value kinds: shapes, vectors, units, bounds, representation

 Mental Model